Warwickshire Police: Organisation

 The districts and boroughs are grouped into three policing areas, each commanded by a superintendent.
 North Warwickshire, Nuneaton and Bedworth make up the North Warwickshire policing area, Rugby makes up the East Warwickshire policing area and Leamington, Warwick and Stratford-on-Avon make up the South Warwickshire policing area.

 The current chief constable is Debbie Tedds, who was appointed in July 2021 following the retirement of her predecessor Martin Jelley.

 He was appointed to the role on 7 April 2015, following the retirement of Andy Parker.
 Parker succeeded Keith Bristow on 1 December 2011.
-Bristow succeeded [ohn Burbeck, who in turn succeeded Andrew Timpson, who in turn succeeded Peter Joslin.
+Bristow succeeded John Burbeck, who in turn succeeded Andrew Timpson, who in turn succeeded Peter Joslin.

 West Mercia alliance

 In September 2013, Warwickshire Police embarked on an alliance with West Mercia Police which saw one of the biggest reorganisations the force ever had.
 The alliance saw the sharing of back office facilities, force systems and support teams.
 In October 2018, West Mercia's chief constable and West Mercia Police and Crime Commissioner started formal proceedings to end the alliance.
 This action was not supported by Warwickshire's chief constable or the Warwickshire Police and Crime Commissioner.
 The alliance formally ceased to exist in October 2019.